 Laurier’s Lazaridis incubator, the StartUp Lab, is bursting at the seams with student- or alumni-led ventures.
 Female founders lead 44% of these companies and 40% have a social impact component to their business, demonstrating the diversity of the program.
 These companies, and the entrepreneurial minds the StartUp Lab helps develop, are an integral part of Waterloo’s world-renowned startup culture.

 Supported by the on-campus Schlegel Centre for Entrepreneurship and Social Innovation, the StartUp Lab provides students with a wide range of programming and mentorship, enabling them to establish a working business model for their ideas and work towards bringing them to market.
 As of 2022, 34 startups have joined the program, which consists of 24 mentors.

 Some of the university’s entrepreneurship programming and innovation spaces include:

 - The opportunity to specialize in an Entrepreneurship Concentration, a Social Entrepreneurship Option or a Community Engagement Option.

 - The Science Maker Lab and Library Makerspace, which offer space and equipment like 3D printers, photography gear, as well as research and design tools available to help students build and test prototypes at no extra cost.

 - Socially innovative and community-engaged learning opportunities offered by the Faculty of Arts through their C3 Innovation Labs (C3IL).

 - LaunchPad Brantford provides similar programming and resources to entrepreneurs as the Waterloo Campus’ StartUp Lab.

 4. Students graduate with a Laurier Experience Record in addition to their degree.

-With all of the value that Laurier provides students and their future employers, it is no wonder the school has been ranked No. 1 in student satisfaction for four years in a row by Maclean’s Magazine!
+With all the value that Laurier provides students and their future employers, it’s no wonder the school was ranked #1 in student satisfaction for four years by Maclean’s Magazine!